43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-Students' successful transition from secondary school to college and productive participation in the workforce and as citizens is at the forefront of today’s national education policy agenda.
-Kantrov's work for the past 15 years has focused on preparing high school students for college, careers, and life through innovative programs that use project- and inquiry-based approaches to develop academic and 21st century knowledge and skills, and that promote partnerships between schools, industry, higher education, and communities.
+Kantrov oversees the development and support of programs that promote students’ intellectual and career development.
+Much of her work focuses on preparing high school students for college, careers, and life through innovative programs that use project- and inquiry-based approaches to develop academic and 21st century knowledge and skills, and that promote partnerships between schools, industry, higher education, and communities.
 (Read her blog post, Ensuring College AND Career Readiness.)

 Kantrov currently leads the Ford Next Generation Learning (Ford NGL) project, supported by Ford Motor Company Fund, in which EDC has developed—and provides technical assistance and professional development for—a program that has evolved from an academically rigorous high school curriculum integrating academic and career education into a comprehensive community-wide high school reform strategy.
 Kantrov’s article in the March 2015 issue of Phi Delta Kappan, “New CTE Model Is a Plus for Schools and Students,” highlights the successful outcomes for students in a Florida high school that is part of the Ford NGL network.